whitejv/MilanoWaterProject/README.md

 This project provides IOT control and monitoring of my home water system.

+To Use Remote Shell to Install
+--> Open Terminal on Mac/Windows/Raspberry PI/Linus
+--> Login to Target:

 Intsall Git (if using Rapi-Lite)

 --> sudo apt install git